IG is a Business Development Executive; professionally trained in HR.

 Work experience should be written as, stated in the vacancy notification with the current employment coming first.
 Tailoring is essential, since in most cases, programs not humans, crawl profiles for marching words.

 Recruitment specialists assess profiles for progress.
 They understand that some applicants overstate their experiences and achievements so, they take their time to look critically at the history of every cv for progress and likelihood of success on the desired job.

+Transparency is vital.
 Today the level of suspicion is high because applicants have become more sophisticated in their desperation.
 As a result, employers are like watch dogs, watching out for grey areas that trigger suspicion.
-So, desist from false claims.
-Besides, firms use every legal avenue at their disposal to investigate potential employees.
+So, desist from false claims because, firms use every legal avenue at their disposal to investigate potential employees.

 A certification shows an applicant’s commitment to lifelong learning and drive, for knowledge.
 There are so many online organizations that offer free training in diverse fields.
 Depending on your pace, you could attain relevant certifications within a few weeks with at least 2 hours of online study daily.
 Start to take courses that are related to your dream job and make you update your resume accordingly.

 Find out what the person in your proposed position does for your target firm, and tailor your experience likewise.
 Put what you can defend, from experience not from what you have read.
 What you read about a particular thing can only be explained during the interview to score you some points, and you have to say it as it is - that you learnt it to know and apply it, should the need arise.

 Be professional in your presentation.
 Use your real names, as they appear on your certificates.
 Use a professional email address, and social media handle if required.
 Be careful not to misplace things like putting a different email address in your resume from the one with which you’re applying.
 If you stand the chance of making such mistakes; put at most two of your regular email addresses.